If you don't want to hear about numbers, algebraic equations or geometry, rest assured - maths is so much more interesting than that.

 Using Maths for Work

-Here are a few examples of jobs that involve math which you could end up in with the right qualifications:
+Here are a few examples of job activities that involve math which you could end up in with the right qualifications:

 - Insurance agencies: Insurers use maths to create policies that suit the needs of their clientele.
-To achieve this, they use statistics and databases - topics covered in school maths.
+To achieve this, they use statistics and databases - topics covered in school maths (percentages and fractions)

 - Banking: From communication to security measures to investing, everything about banking involves numbers as bankers evaluate financial risk and stock data.
 Finance also plays a big role in engineering and business since traders need to be able to evaluate their deals.